davelively14/configs/phoenix_react_mod.md

 # Tutorial

-## How to modify an existing Phoenix act to use React and Redux
+## How to modify an existing Phoenix app to use React and Redux

 #### The Stack